axemonkey/blog.clivemurray.com/src/posts/2025/font-hard.md

 ## Font Hard

-Back in the dark ages, you had literally[^literally] eight typefaces[^typefaces] to choose from that would work across all[^all-os] OSes[^both-os] and all[^all-browser] browsers[^both-browser]: five sans-serif, two serif, and a monospaced.
+Back in the dark ages of website building, you had literally[^literally] eight typefaces[^typefaces] to choose from that would work across all[^all-os] OSes[^both-os] and all[^all-browser] browsers[^both-browser]: five sans-serif, two serif, and a monospaced.
 Why so few?
 Browsers of the day couldn’t embed font files in the pages you were viewing, and had to look on your computer for the font you had used, and only this select bunch could reliably be semi-guaranteed to be on everyone’s computer.
 To get around this, generations of designers resorted to putting all their headline and decorative text in images, or even more arcane methods (anyone remember [sIFR](https://en.wikipedia.org/wiki/Scalable_Inman_Flash_Replacement)? *\*shudder\**) to achieve their desired results.

 ## Font Hard 2: Font Harder